Ministry of Health (New South Wales): Local Health Districts

 Local health districts are led by a board, members of which are appointed by the Ministers, and a chief executive, who is a member of the board appointed to the position with the consent of the Secretary.
 Local health districts operate based on geographical region, typically consisting of multiple local government areas, and are responsible for all of the public hospitals and other public health services within their region.
 They are responsible for the coordination and governance of these health services, the planning, investigation and assessment of local health needs, their workforce (despite not being permitted to employ staff in their own right), and other operational and clinical aspects of public health.

-The areas which local health districts serve is defined by reference to local government areas, and for two districts an area not governed by a local government area.
+The areas which local health districts serve are defined by reference to local government areas, and for two districts an area not governed by a local government area.
 The 2016 local government amalgamations had a minor effect on the boundaries of the South Western Sydney and Sydney local health districts, due to the merger of the cities of Bankstown and Canterbury, however as the legislation defining the boundaries of the districts was not changed, these two districts continue to administer the areas which were formerly councils.

 As of October 2024, the local health districts and their corresponding local government areas were: